0xPrimo/COFFLoader/README.md

 # COFFLoader

-This is a prof of concept of COFFLoader that can be used to load and run an object file.
+This is a prof of concept of COFFLoader that can be used to load and run an object files.

 ## Usage:
 ```shell